DATAMATH CALCULATOR MUSEUM

 contacted even the legal department of Texas Instruments to learn finally that it was

-not a counterfeit but an offical product of Texas Instruments in China.
+not a counterfeit but an official product of Texas Instruments in China.

 At first glance this Speak & Spell "Professor" looks like an adaption of the Super Speak & Spell (91), but we missed immediately the dial to adjust the display contrast known already from the 1st generation of the Super Speak & Spell.

-this rare Speak & Spell "Professor" manufactured in 1990 reveals immediately
+this rare Speak & Spell "Professor" manufactured in 1991 in China reveals immediately

 generation Speak & Spell introduced in 1980